Our mission is clear.

 Lesley is married with 3 adult children, 3 gorgeous grandchildren and 2 dogs.

-Not only is the unicorn a memorable name and image but it is also a symbol of hope – hope for early diagnosis, hope for better outcomes, hope for a cure.
+We started life as Unicorn Foundation NZ, and our logo represents a Unicorn horn, because this cancer is unique, and because the unicorn is a symbol of hope – hope for early diagnosis, hope for better outcomes, hope for a cure.